-Three outstanding fine art exhibitions attracting the attention of art connoisseurs from all over the world are now on view in major cities of North America.
+Three outstanding fine art exhibitions that have already attracted the attention of art connoisseurs from all over the world are now on view in major cities of North America.
 Toronto is pleased to present the latest and most innovative works by William Turner brought from London, Ottawa offers to admire Claude Monet’s paintings, and New York exposition explores all the depths of the fantastic surrealistic landscapes.

 At the same time, the National Gallery of Canada is hosting the first in almost two decades monographic exhibition of Claude Monet (1840-1926).
-The exposition entitled “Monet: A Bridge to Modernity” includes 12 fundamental works of one of the founders of Impressionism.
+The exposition titled “Monet: A Bridge to Modernity” includes 12 fundamental works of one of the founders of Impressionism.
 All paintings are united by the motif of the bridge that symbolizes Claude Monet’s innovative experiments.
 The artist created these works in Argenteuil, a bustling suburb of Paris, where he settled in 1872.
-Now all these masterpieces belong to the public and private art collections from all over the world.
-What’s more, paintings are accompanied by original guide books, illustrations, photographs, as well as Japanese prints and postcards from the 19th century.
-The “Monet: A Bridge to Modernity” exhibition is opened until 15 February 2016.
+Now, all these masterpieces belong to the public and private art collections from all over the world.
+Moreover, paintings are accompanied by original guide books, illustrations, photographs, and Japanese prints and postcards from the 19th century.
+The “Monet: A Bridge to Modernity” exhibition is opened until February 15, 2016.

-Another outstanding show has been recently presented by one of the famous New York museums, Di Donna Galleries.
-The “Fields of Dream: The Surrealist Landscape” exhibition brings together more than 60 works of iconic artists of the 20th century, including Salvador Dali and Rene Magritte, Max Ernst and Joan Miro, Arshile Gorky and Oscar Dominguez, as well as many other noted names.
-Furthermore, a special place has been given to Pablo Picasso (1881-1973), who actually was not a Surrealist.
-However, one of his works “Monument (Head of a Woman)” was painted during a time when Picasso participated in their fine art exhibitions and publications.
-The “Fields of Dream: The Surrealist Landscape” exhibition is on view until 18 December 2015.
+Another outstanding show has been recently presented by one of New York’s famous museums, Di Donna Galleries.
+The “Fields of Dream: The Surrealist Landscape” exhibition brings together more than 60 works by some of the most notable artists of the 20th century, including Salvador Dali and Rene Magritte, Max Ernst and Joan Miro, Arshile Gorky and Oscar Dominguez.
+A special place has been given to Pablo Picasso (1881-1973), who actually was not a Surrealist.
+However, one of his works “Monument (Head of a Woman)” was painted during the time when Picasso took part in Surrealist fine art exhibitions and publications.
+The “Fields of Dream: The Surrealist Landscape” exhibition is on view through December 18, 2015.